mqvallieres/mqvlab_website/content/_index.en.md

 ![MQVlab_logo](/img/lab_logo_main.png)
 ### Interrogating the RNA to find new cancer treatments
-Our lab uses high-throughput sequencing data and experimental validations to find RNA variations involved in normal tissues development or in cancer.
+Our lab uses high-throughput sequencing data and experimental validations to find RNA variations involved in normal tissue development or in cancer.

 ![transcriptomics](/img/transcriptomics.en.png)
 Using variations in RNA splicing patterns, it is possible to discover molecular